 Shortly after the publication of pictures of the Revelatory Toast, a group of atheists in the U.S. took to the streets in violent protest.
 Silicon Valley, California, long known to be a stronghold of atheism, is also home to a sect known as The Godless Geeks, a group of American atheists who believe that visual depictions of the actual Big Bang have no empirical basis.
 Mark Thomas, Founder of the cult, in a call for sectarian action against the heretical English Atheists, told reporter, James Otis, Jr., "This is out and out idolatry!"
 He went on to say that truth claims without actual evidence violate the fundamental, sacred cannons of Atheism.

-According to Otis, after shouting the cult's slogan, "Representation without Information is Blasphemy," Thomas ran off to join a pack of rampaging atheists.
+According to Otis, after shouting the cult's slogan, "Supposition without Empirical Validation is Blasphemy," Thomas ran off to join a pack of rampaging atheists.
 At least two people are known to have suffered scrapes and bruises as the mob of rationalists raced through high-tech office building hallways shouting, "Give us Enlightenment, or give us Death!"